 Earn Aeroplan Points on Air Mauritius

-Along with redeeming points on Air Mauritius, Aeroplan members will also eventually be able to earn points when flying on paid fares with Air Mauritius.
+Along with redeeming points on Air Mauritius, Aeroplan members are now able to earn points when flying on paid fares with Air Mauritius.

-With Oman Air and Air Mauritius officially launching on the same day, Aeroplan continues to dazzle us with its relentless recruitment of new boutique airline partners, moving quickly to cover every corner of the globe and easily adding value to the loyalty program for all types of travellers.
+With the new Air Mauritius partnership, Aeroplan continues to dazzle us with its relentless recruitment of new boutique airline partners, moving quickly to cover every corner of the globe and easily adding value to the loyalty program for all types of travellers.

 Aeroplan’s total number of partner airlines is now 45.
 Consider that Star Alliance is the largest global alliance with 26 member airlines, and the weight of that number quickly comes into perspective.